Fortnite guide: tips and tricks, how to play, how to improve, how to win

 How to play: a general overview of Fortnite Battle Royale

-If you’ve never played or watched a game of Fortnite’s Battle Royale mode, here’s what you need to know.
+If you’ve somehow not yet touched Fortnite’s Battle Royale mode, here’s what you need to know.
 Fortnite Battle Royale is a free-to-play PvP third-person shooter game mode which began as a spin-off of Fortnite: Save the World, which was a purely PvE experience.
 You can play Fortnite Battle Royale alone, or team up with up to three friends and battle it out together against other teams.
 You won’t find Fortnite on Steam, so you’ll need to head over to the Epic Games site and download the Epic Games Launcher, after which you can install and play Fortnite at your leisure.

-Boiled down to its essentials, in each game of Fortnite Battle Royale up to 100 players drop down onto the same massive island, and, starting with no equipment of any kind, must scavenge guns, gear, and resources in order to survive in a brutal free-for-all where only one player out of the hundred can be crowned the winner.
+The essentials of the game are as follows: in each match of Fortnite Battle Royale up to 100 players drop down onto the same massive island, and, starting with no equipment of any kind, must scavenge guns, gear, and resources in order to survive in a brutal free-for-all where only one player out of the hundred can be crowned the winner.
 It’s a survival of the fittest, like all other Battle Royales; but Fortnite differs from any of its rivals by giving players the ability to build structures out of the resources they harvest, to provide cover against enemy fire, or to help reach less accessible places.

 There!
 That was your first Fortnite lesson, and you’re already off to a roaring start.
 There are plenty more mechanics that make up a game of Fortnite, of course, such as the Storm, which begins to close around the island shortly after each match begins.
 You must try to stay in the Eye of the Storm as it shrinks, because the Storm will damage anyone caught inside.
 As with other Battle Royale games such as Playerunknown’s Battlegrounds, this results in players slowly being pushed closer together and forced to fight one another for survival.